Norfolk State–Old Dominion rivalry: Baseball

-Old Dominion baseball plays their home games at the Bud Metheny Baseball Complex, where they have played since 1983.
+Old Dominion baseball plays their home games at the Ellmer Family Baseball Complex at Bud Metheny Ballpark, where they have played since 1983.
 Norfolk State baseball plays their home games at Marty L. Miller Field, where they have played since 1997.
 Prior to the opening of both venues, Old Dominion played at Foreman Field, and Norfolk State alternated between Harbor Park and Met Park.